Reevaluating Policy Gradient Methods for Imperfect-Information Games: Benchmarks

 In the \textit{dark} and \textit{phantom} variants of these games, actions are concealed from the non-acting player, creating imperfect information.
 These imperfect-information variants have two rulesets---classical and \textit{abrupt}---which differ in how they handle the situation in which the acting player attempts to place a piece on a cell occupied by their opponent's piece.
 In classical, the acting player must select a different cell.
 In abrupt, the acting player loses their turn.

-These games have at least three significant strengths as benchmarks: \begin{enumerate}[leftmargin=*] \item OpenSpiel \citep{openspiel19} support: DH3, PTTT, and ADH3 are already implemented in OpenSpiel, making it easy for other researchers to use them.
-To address APTTT's absence, we provide our own game implementation. \item Precedent: Existing work uses PTTT and ADH3 for head-to-head evaluations \citep{mmd23,escher23,ftrl-ent23,reg-enough24}, providing external evidence of their relevance. \item Size: These games allow model-free DRL algorithms to be trained in minutes or hours on commodity hardware.
-But, as detailed in \Cref{table:game-vals}, they have 10s of billions of game states, making them quite large by the standards of game solving benchmarks. \end{enumerate}
+These games have at least three significant strengths as benchmarks: \begin{enumerate}[leftmargin=*] \item OpenSpiel \citep{openspiel19} support: LD2D5F, DH3, PTTT, ADH3 are already implemented in OpenSpiel, making it easy for other researchers to use them.
+To address APTTT's absence, we provide our own game implementation. \item Precedent: Existing work uses LD, PTTT, and ADH3 for head-to-head evaluations \citep{mmd23,escher23,ftrl-ent23,reg-enough24}, providing external evidence of their relevance. \item Size: These games allow model-free DRL algorithms to be trained in minutes or hours on commodity hardware.
+But, as detailed in \Cref{table:game-vals}, they have millions of infostates, making them quite large by the standards of game solving benchmarks. \end{enumerate}

 Indeed, the size of these games makes it nontrivial to implement exploitability computations.
-To accommodate their magnitude, we utilize sequence-form representations, which are approximately 1000 times more compact than the explicit game trees, alongside dynamic payoff matrix generation to circumvent explicit matrix storage.
+To accommodate their magnitude, we use sequence-form representations, which are approximately multiple orders of magnitude more compact than the explicit game trees, alongside dynamic payoff matrix generation to circumvent explicit matrix storage.
 This memory-efficient approach enables usage on commodity hardware.

-To optimize runtime, we distribute computation across multiple threads after the first two moves, using 18 buffers to prevent concurrency conflicts across the 81 possible opening sequences.
+To optimize the runtime of LD2D5F, we exploit the facts that actions are public and chance outcomes are independent and located at the root of the game to use dynamic programming to calculate the payoff at all public states in linear time, similarly to \citet{brown2020combining}.
+To optimize the runtime of the 3x3 games, we distribute computation across multiple threads after the first two moves, using 18 buffers to prevent concurrency conflicts across the 81 possible opening sequences.
 Depending on the machine and game, this implementation delivers exploitability computation (and head-to-head evaluation) times of roughly 30 to 90 seconds.